ECoDe: A Sample-Efficient Method for Co-Design of Robotic Agents: Methodology

-However, in the original HyperBand (Table \ref{tab:Hyperband-process-showcasing}), filtering is done from left to right, starting with low-fidelity filters, and subsequently moving to high-fidelity ones.
-Since the nature of low-fidelity filters is to obtain noisy evaluations of a number of configurations, and that of high-fidelity filters is to obtain more reliable evaluations of specific configurations, using UPN in this same direction may not be the best choice.
-We propose that UPN if instead was used in reverse (right to left), it would start with high-fidelity evaluations, using which policies corresponding to multiple configurations would be updated (as UPN tends to train policies for multiple configurations simultaneously).
-As a result, the evaluations of configurations in subsequent lower fidelity filters would be more reliable, thereby further improving the sample efficiency of the co-design process.
-We refer to this architecture as UPNHB-R (UPN+Hyperband Reversed).
+In the original HyperBand (Table \ref{tab:Hyperband-process-showcasing}), filtering is done from left to right ($F=3$ to $F=0$), starting with low-fidelity filters, and subsequently moving to high-fidelity ones.
+Since the nature of low-fidelity filters is to obtain noisy evaluations of several configurations, and that of high-fidelity filters is to obtain more reliable evaluations of specific configurations, using UPN in this same direction may not be the best choice.
+Through ECoDe, we propose that UPN if instead was used in reverse (right to left), would start with high-fidelity evaluations on a smaller number of configurations, using which policies corresponding to multiple configurations would be updated (as UPN tends to train policies for multiple configurations simultaneously).
+As a result, the evaluations of more configurations in subsequent lower fidelity filters would be more reliable, thereby further improving the sample efficiency of the co-design process.

-To summarize, UPNHB-R evaluates and filters out bad-performing co-designs and continually learns from good designs to achieve good task performance in a sample-efficient manner.
-Our proposed method is provided in Alg. \ref{alg:Hyperband}.
+To summarize, ECoDe evaluates and filters out ineffective co-designs and continually learns from successful co-designs to achieve good task performance in a sample-efficient manner.
+Our proposed method is provided in Alg. \ref{alg:ECoDe}.